· LoveMeIV Clinical Team · guides · 9 min read

 Ketorolac is held in pregnancy.
 Ondansetron is generally considered safe in pregnancy but is not something we administer for hangover purposes in a pregnant patient — that is an obstetric conversation, not a mobile-IV conversation.
 If you fall in this group and want a Hydrate visit (fluids and B12 only, no medications), we are happy to do that and will say so on the call.

-The mid-Missouri Sundays we get the most calls
+The mid-Missouri Sundays the calendar makes predictable

 If you live in mid-Missouri and any of those describe your weekend, the booking is faster done in advance — the calendar fills, and the right time to call is Friday afternoon, not Sunday morning.